jonemo/blog.jonasneubert.com/_posts/2019-01-23-barcode-generation-python.md

 [treepoem](https://pypi.org/project/treepoem) stands out by the sheer number of supported symbologies and symbology variants.
 The way this feat is achieved, however, brings with it a few possible downsides.

 The Python package treepoem is a wrapper around the Postscript program [BWIPP](https://bwipp.terryburton.co.uk). treepoem invokes Postscript [using `subprocess.Popen()`](https://github.com/adamchainz/treepoem/blob/master/treepoem/__init__.py#L80-L99) meaning that Postscript must already be installed and `subprocess` available.
-This may be a problem, for example if you are trying to generate barcode images in a shared environment such as a notebook server.
+This may be a problem if you are trying to generate barcode images in a shared environment such as a notebook server, to name just one example.
 In addition, treepoem [requires](https://github.com/adamchainz/treepoem/blob/master/treepoem/__init__.py#L11) the [Pillow](https://pypi.org/project/Pillow/) package for producing image file formats (see the section "Image file format exporters" below for why this matters).

 If you are not affected by any of these potential stumbling blocks, then treepoem is refreshingly easy to use.